deamorim2/sdbs/introduction.rst

 #. **Comparison**: Functions that *compare* two geometries with respect to their spatial relation.
 #. **Generation**: Functions that *generate* new geometries from others.

-The list of possible functions is very large, but a common set of functions is defined by the `OGC` `SFSQL` and implemented (along with additional useful functions) by PostGIS.
+The list of possible functions is very large, but a common set of functions is defined by the Open Geospatial Consortium (`OGC <http://www.opengeospatial.org/>`_) from the "OpenGIS Implementation Specification for Geographic Information-Simple Feature Access" (`SFSQL <http://www.opengeospatial.org/standards/sfa>`_) specification or the ISO from the "ISO/IEC 13249-3: 2016 Part 3: Spatial "(`SQLMM <https://www.iso.org/standard/60343.html>`_).
+But nothing prevents spatial database system software from adopting its own spatial functions.
+In the case of PostGIS, it has several spatial functions implemented by OGC/ISO, as well as its own spatial functions.

 What is PostGIS?
 ================